 By localization

-2. Deep: a) abscesses internal organs: abscesses of the brain, lungs, liver; b) cavity abscesses - abscesses abdominal cavity: subdiaphragmatic, subhepatic, interintestinal, Douglas space.
+2. Deep: a) abscesses internal organs: abscesses of the brain, lungs, liver; b) cavity abscesses - abscesses abdominal cavity: subphrenic, subhepatic, interintestinal, Douglas space.

-Clinic: With superficial abscesses, all 5 signs of inflammation are local manifestations.
-With deep abscesses are manifested common signs: high fever, in the stage of infiltration - constant, with abscess formation - hectic, with chills, pouring sweat, increase in ESR the appearance of proteins in the urine.
+Clinic: With superficial abscesses, local manifestations are all 5 signs of inflammation.
+With deep abscesses they appear general signs: high fever, in the infiltration stage - constant, with abscess formation - hectic, with chills, heavy sweating, increase in ESR, the appearance of proteins in the urine.

 1. Puncture method (including under ultrasound control)